 I love sunshine!
 The past few days have been so gorgeous!
 Not a cloud in the sky.
 Spring is awesome all on it’s own but I think what makes it even better is having experienced 5 months of really cold and cloudy weather right before.
 I’m so excited to start going on walks again and letting Carly play at the park.
 Oh spring is going to be wonderful… especially with these White Chocolate Easter Egg Cupcakes!

 Well, Easter is coming up in just a month so I thought I’d make something festive and delicious.
 I think these cupcakes fit that criteria, don’t you?

-Then the cupcakes are topped with the most amazing frosting.
-It’s got cream cheese, white chocolate, and butter.
+The cupcakes are topped with the most amazing frosting!
+It’s got cream cheese, white chocolate, AND butter.
 Can you get a better combination?!?
-Then its topped with chocolate shavings to resemble a birds nest and topped with my absolute favorite Easter candy– Cadbury Mini Eggs.
+Then its topped with chocolate shavings to resemble a bird’s nest and topped with my absolute favorite Easter candy– Cadbury Mini Eggs.
 I’ve already gone through two bags of them this season (yikes!).
 They are just so addicting!
 Even Carly likes them.
 It was so hard to keep her from stealing them while taking pictures of these.

 - 1 cup sugar

 - 2 egg whites